The History Of Blogging – A Complete Chronology

 Into the mainstream!
 (2003 – 2006)

 2003 witnessed the birth of two more blogging services that made blogging mainstream in early contemporary society.
 TypePad, which hosts blogs for major media companies such as BBC, and WordPress that allowed users to design and create their fully customizable blogs.
-And WordPress, which is the most popular content management system in the world.
+WordPress is now the most popular content management system in the world.

 Later in the same year, Google launched its two flagship products, AdSense and AdWords.
 They allowed people to integrate their blogs with advertisements for relevant products and services.
 Blogging had a significant impact on the world around this time.
 More people were turning to their favorite blogs for relevant content rather than tuning into their TVs.
 Due to this, the word “blog” was nominated by Merriam Webster as its word for the year 2004.

-In 2004, video blogs or vlogs started to gain popularity when Steve Garfield uploaded short videos of protests, rallies and news events on his personal website.
+In 2004, video blogs or vlogs started to gain popularity when Steve Garfield uploaded short videos of protests, rallies, and news events on his personal website.
 He dubbed 2004 as the “year of the video blog.”
-YouTube was launched the following year – it had started as a dating site and turned to a video-sharing platform after it was acquired by Google in 2006.
+YouTube was launched the following year.
+It had started as a dating site and turned into a video-sharing platform after it was acquired by Google in 2006.

-With the launch of The Huffington Post in May of 2005, the boundaries between blogging and news reporting started to get murky and more cyber journalists begun to blog on current news and affairs.
+With the launch of The Huffington Post in May of 2005, the boundaries between blogging and news reporting started to get murky, and more cyber journalists began to blog on current news and affairs.
 It became a hub for journalists, columnists, and bloggers, which gave it the aura of a news outlet.